MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 If you want to create the resources manually:

 0. Create an XML file named `resources.resw` and place it in a `Strings\en-us` subfolder of your project.
- * You can use a different BCP-47 code if your default language is not US English
+ * Use the appropriate BCP-47 code if your default language is not US English
 0. In the XML file, add the following content, where the <span style="background-color: yellow">highlighted text</span> is replaced with the appropriate text for your app, in your default language<a name="footnote5_ref" href="#footnote5"><sup>5</sup></a>